 When to use:

-• You’re deploying DMARC for the first time
+• You’re setting up DMARC for the first time

-• You’re not sure which services send email as your domain
+• You’re not sure which services send email on your behalf (marketing tools, CRMs, invoicing, etc.)

 v=DMARC1; p=none; rua=mailto:reports@dmarccloud.com

-What happens: Emails that fail DMARC are sent to the recipient’s spam/junk folder instead of their inbox.
+What happens: Emails that fail DMARC checks get sent to the recipient’s spam or junk folder instead of their inbox.
+The emails aren’t lost — they’re just flagged as suspicious.

 When to use:

-• Your reports show all legitimate senders are passing DMARC
+• Your reports show that all your legitimate email services are passing DMARC

-• You’ve fixed SPF and DKIM for all your email services
+• You’ve set up SPF and DKIM for every service that sends email as your domain

-• You want protection but with a safety net (emails aren’t lost, just in spam)
+• You want protection but with a safety net — if something’s misconfigured, the email lands in spam rather than disappearing entirely

 v=DMARC1; p=quarantine; pct=10; rua=mailto:reports@dmarccloud.com

-What happens: Emails that fail DMARC are blocked entirely.
-The recipient never sees them — not even in spam.
+What happens: Emails that fail DMARC checks are blocked entirely.
+The recipient never sees them — not in their inbox, not in spam.
+They simply don’t arrive.

 When to use:

-• You’ve been on quarantine with 100% and no legitimate email is being affected
+• You’ve been on quarantine at 100% for a while and no legitimate emails are being affected

-⚠️ Warning: With p=reject, emails from misconfigured legitimate senders will be silently dropped.
-The sender won’t know their email wasn’t delivered.
-Make absolutely sure all your senders are authenticated before enabling reject.
+⚠️ Important: With p=reject, emails from a misconfigured legitimate service will be silently dropped.
+The sender won’t get a bounce message and won’t know their email didn’t arrive.
+Make absolutely sure all your sending services are properly set up before turning this on.

 v=DMARC1; p=reject; sp=reject; rua=mailto:reports@dmarccloud.com

-1. Monitor p=none 2-4 weeks Review reports, identify all senders
+1. Watch p=none 2–4 weeks Reviewing reports, discovering all email senders

-2. Fix p=none 1-2 weeks Add SPF/DKIM for all legitimate senders
+2. Fix p=none 1–2 weeks Adding SPF/DKIM for all legitimate senders

-3. Soft enforce p=quarantine; pct=10 1 week Test with small percentage
+3. Test p=quarantine; pct=10 1 week Testing with a small percentage

-4. Increase p=quarantine; pct=50 1 week Expand, check for issues
+4. Expand p=quarantine; pct=50 1 week Increasing coverage, checking for problems

-5. Full quarantine p=quarantine 2 weeks Confirm 100% works
+5. Full quarantine p=quarantine 2 weeks Confirming everything works at 100%

 v=DMARC1; p=reject; sp=none; rua=mailto:reports@dmarccloud.com

-Main domain fully protected, subdomains in monitoring mode (useful during migration).
+Main domain fully protected; subdomains in monitoring mode (useful while you’re still setting up subdomain senders).

 Generate a DMARC record with monitoring enabled.
 Free, takes 2 minutes.